itsmansoor/itsmansoor/README.md

 ---

-⭐ *Open to learning, collaboration, and professional opportunities.*
+⭐ *Open to internships, entry-level roles, freelance projects, and collaborative opportunities.*